avengerpenguin/traditionalmead.uk/content/New Quay Honey Farm/new-quay-honey-farm-afon-mel-honey-mead.md

 ![](/images/afon-mel-honey.jpg)

-This is a so-called "Welsh honey mead" from the
+This is a "Welsh honey mead" from the
 [New Quay Honey Farm](/new-quay-honey-farm/).
 They produce a variety of flavours, but this appears to be their "pure" honey mead offering.